 Citroen Zabrus (Bertone), 1986Show Article

-The last Citroen 2CV rolled off the production line at the company’s plant in Mangualde, Portugal at four o’clock on the afternoon.
+At 4:00 pm the last Citroen 2CV rolled off the production line at the company’s plant in Mangualde, Portugal.
 Since its debut in 1948, a total of 5,114,959 2CVs had been produced worldwide.
 It was conceived by Citroën Vice-President Pierre Boulanger to help motorize the large number of farmers still using horses and carts in France.
 The 2CV featured a low purchase cost; simplicity of overall maintenance; an easily serviced air-cooled engine (originally offering 9 hp); low fuel consumption; and an extremely long travel suspension offering a soft ride, light off-road capability, high ground clearance, and height adjustability via lengthening/shortening of tie rods.
 Its front and rear wings, doors, bonnet, fabric sunroof and trunk lid were all-detachable.
 One automotive author described the 2CV as "the most intelligent application of minimalism ever to succeed as a car", calling it a car of "remorseless rationality".

 Last 2CV comes off the assembly line in PortugalShow Article